marianoqueirel/deviget-reddit/README.md

 - Use Context to avoid prop drilling for swipeable side bar functionality (open and close)
 - Animation when dismiss all posts
 - Make n attempts on API request before throw an error.

+Besides all of that, I hope for you to like it!
+Thanks!

 ## Tech used